 Section 7: Topical Anesthetics Health Professional Resources Managing pain and distress in children undergoing brief diagnostic and therapeutic procedures Canadian Pediatric Society's position statement on managing pain and distress in children.
 This document includes a table (Table 1) that outlines recommended topical anesthetics and administration instructions before needle procedures on intact skin.
 Canadian Pediatric Society Visit website Peds Case Notes: Managing pain and distress in children undergoing brief diagnostic and therapeutic procedures A one-page summary of the Canadian Pediatric Society's position statement on managing pain and distress in children.
 A PDF version of this one-pager can be accessed and downloaded by visiting the website below.
 Canadian Pediatric Society Visit website Bottom Line Recommendations: Procedural Pain A summary of the management of pediatric procedural pain, including physical and psychological distraction techniques.
 Includes a brief overview of topical anesthetics based on the medical procedure that is being performed.
 Translating Emergency Knowledge for Kids (TREKK) View PDF Making Venipuncture Less Painful and Less Distressing This clinical PowerPoint presentation was developed to support and facilitate education on using topical anesthetics for skin-breaking procedures in children.
 You can view a PDF version of the slide deck below.
-View PDF Family/Patient Resources Quick Tips Guide to Numbing Creams A poster that provides a brief overview of how to use numbing creams (a type of topical anesthetic).
+View PDF Outils "Toux doux" pour procédures à l'aiguille Summary for health care professionals on different topical anesthetics, including anesthetic cream, cooling spray and Buzzy.
+Toux doux, CHU Sainte Justine View PDF Les crèmes anesthésiques Poster on the use of anesthetic creams prior to needle procedures.
+Toux doux, CHU Sainte Justine View PDF Family/Patient Resources Quick Tips Guide to Numbing Creams A poster that provides a brief overview of how to use numbing creams (a type of topical anesthetic).
 This poster is available for download in multiple languages.
 The Meg Foundation Visit website Parents: Is your child having a needle?
-Please ask for the numbing cream (Maxiline®) Poster for families and patient caregivers to remind their health care providers to apply the 'numbing cream'.
-Alberta Health Services (AHS) View PDF Quick Tips Guide to Numbing Creams A poster that provides a brief overview of how to use numbing creams (a type of topical anesthetic).
-This poster is available for download in multiple languages.
-The Meg Foundation Visit website Numbing Cream: How to Make it Work for you!
+Please ask for the numbing cream (Maxilene®) Poster for families and patient caregivers to remind their health care providers to apply the 'numbing cream'.
+Alberta Health Services (AHS) View PDE Numbing Cream: How to Make it Work for you!

 This short video walks through tips and tricks for using numbing cream (a type of topical anesthetic).
 The Meg Foundation Watch video Commitment to Comfort: Numbing Cream This handout provides an overview of how to access topical anesthetics over the counter, as well as administration guidelines.
 It should be noted that the information and pricing provided in this handout is specific to Alberta, Canada.
 Options for access and regulations may differ by province.
-Commitment to Comfort, Alberta Health Services View PDF "Don't be skimpy - if you can use topical anesthetics, use it...it makes the experience better."
-Saffi, patient partner "We were going for lumbar punctures regularly, and the doctors gave us numbing patches to put on before our appointment to help, and they helped.
+Commitment to Comfort, Alberta Health Services View PDF Application de la crème anesthésiantes This handout provides a overview for parents on different over the counter topical anesthetics administration guidelines.
+View PDF "Don't be skimpy - if you can use topical anesthetics, use it...it makes the experience better." > Saffi, patient partner "We were going for lumbar punctures regularly, and the doctors gave us numbing patches to put on before our appointment to help, and they helped.
 So I started putting a notification on my phone before we left for the hospital to apply a patch so that when we got to the hospital, they already had time to work." ~ Karan, patient partner